 Any idea where the sensitive data within your company goes?
 Where the medical patient records, the identity information of clients and employees or the lists with contact- and payment details end up?
-Data breaches are a growing trend.
-Not the type of trend that is fun, like trends in clothes, food or architecture, but a trend that can actually harm businesses, governments and individuals in ways you can’t comprehend.
+Data breach is a growing trend.
+Not the type of trend that is fun, like trends in clothes, food or architecture.
+But a trend that can actually harm businesses, governments and individuals in ways you can’t comprehend.

 What is a data breach?

 As our computers and mobile phones get more connective features, there are more places for data to slip through.
 New technologies are being created faster than we can protect them.
 When confidential, sensitive or protected information gets exposed to an unauthorized third party, we are talking about a data breach.
-This means that the data is viewed and shared without permission, which accidentally or intentionally leads to the destruction, loss, change or disclosure of these data.
+This means that the data is viewed and shared without permission.
+As a result, this leads accidentally or intentionally to the destruction, loss, change or disclosure of these data.
 We probably don’t have to explain that this can be a huge problem, with enormous complications as an inevitable result.

 Why and how does a data breach happen?

-While the assumption is that data breaches are caused by an outside hacker, this is not always true.
+It’s not always true that data breaches are caused by an outside hacker.
 As a matter of fact, more than 80% of the data breaches happen by accident.
-Think about losing a smartphone with the names and salaries of employees, sending a confidentional e-mail to the wrong receiver or losing data as a result of a crashed computer that has no back-up?
+Think about losing a smartphone with the names and salaries of employees.
+Sending a confidential e-mail to the wrong receiver or losing data as a result of a crashed computer that has no back-up.
 In each of these cases, data got into the wrong hands or is lost forever without malicious intentions.

-Although a data breach can be the result of a simple oversight by individuals or flaws in a company’s infrastructure, real damage is possible if the person with unauthorized access steals data to cause harm.
+A data breach can be the result of a simple oversight by individuals or flaws in a company’s infrastructure.
+But real damage is possible if the person with unauthorized access steals data to cause harm.
 Hackers, for example, use methods like phishing, skimming and malware to steal and sell Personally Identifiable Information (PII) or protected corporate data.
 The effects of these types of data leak can be a lasting issue for your reputation, finances and much more.